JennaDahan/Exploring-World-Happiness-Project/README.md

 ### Purpose
-- Analyse how **happiness** differs across the world and how different factors can have an impact on happiness.
+- Analyse how **happiness** differs across the world and how different factors can have an impact on the happiness score.

 ### Specific Tasks to Explore in SQL
 - Top 5 countries that have the highest happiness score.